 - 1. Log in to the site you want to work with. - 2.
 Find the asset whose participant list you want to view: - If the asset is currently assigned to you, select My Assignments in the Tags tree.
-(If the Tags tree is collapsed, click the Tags bar to expand it.)

-Content Server displays a list of assets currently assigned to you to work on.

-If the asset is not currently assigned to you, enter search criteria identifying the asset into the Search field in the top bar, and click Search.
-Content Server displays a list of assets matching the criteria you specified.

-3. In the list of assets, navigate to the desired asset and click its name.

-- 4. Select Workflow in the section selector. - 5.
+(If the Tags tree is collapsed, click the Tags bar to expand it.) - Content Server displays a list of assets currently assigned to you to work on. - If the asset is not currently assigned to you, enter search criteria identifying the asset into the Search field in the top bar, and click Search. - Content Server displays a list of assets matching the criteria you specified. - For more information on searching, see "Finding Assets," on page 92. - 3.
+In the list of assets, navigate to the desired asset and click its name.
+Content Server displays the asset in the "Inspect" form. - 4.
+Select Workflow in the section selector. - 5.
 In the action bar, select Show Participants from the "Select a Workflow Command..." drop-down list.